genomesio/genomes-io-prj/ancestry/AncestryMapper/example/README.md

 Dai	0.625507551578514	1KG
 ...
 ```
+### Region distances
-* testvn_region_dist.txt: a table shows the distances of the user genome to the geographical regions.
+Region distances are the distances of the user genome to the geographical regions.
 The distance to a specific region is calculated as the mean distance of the user genome to all ethnic groups within that region.
 The abbreviations of the regions are shown in the following table
 ```
 AFR Africa
 AME America